hdsu-bioquant/hdsu-bioquant.github.io/_pages/teaching.md

 - biological networks

 The focus can be more on genomic data analysis (R or Python), machine-learning developments (Python), construction of biological networks, e.g. regulatory networks, or a mix of those depending on your interests!

+*Submit your application by email to carl.herrmann@bioquant.uni-heidelberg.de (english or german) including a short statement of interest, and a brief CV!*

 ### some examples of BA thesis from past years
 - Comparison of Type 1 and Type 2 diabetes regarding COVID19 comorbidities.